Gravitational Waves from $\textit{Type-I}$ Strings in a Neutrino Mass Model: Cosmic Strings in a Left-Right Symmetric Model

+For phenomenological consistency of the LRSM (electroweak precision, neutrino masses, and collider bounds) requires the hierarchy $v_R\gg \kappa_{1,2}\gg v_L$ \cite{PhysRevD.44.837}.
+In our split‑seesaw realization, $v_R$ is the high‑scale VEV of $\Delta_L$ localized on a distant brane, while $v_L$ is suppressed both by the LRSM scalar potential (``VEV seesaw" \cite{PhysRevD.44.837}) and by the spatial separation of $\Delta_L$ from the symmetry-breaking sector.
+Hence, working in the limit $v_L=0$ is well-motivated and does not introduce fine-tuning.
+Without the loss of generality, the standard type-I seesaw formula, Eq.~\ref{eqn:seesawType1_mass} then gives:

+naturally yielding small active neutrino masses without requiring tiny dimensionless couplings.
+Moreover, in a consistent extra-dimensional framework, the field $\Delta_R$ is bulk.
+Its localization in the extra dimension leads to a universal exponential suppression of all its $4$D effective couplings, including its quartic self-coupling.
+The exponential suppression of the effective quartic coupling $\lambda$ arises from the volume suppression of the $5$D interaction.
+Following Refs.~\cite{Kusenko:2010ik}, if the $\Delta_R$ field is a bulk field with a wavefunction $f_{\Delta_R}(y)\propto e^{-M_\Delta y}$, the effective $4$D coupling is given by:

+where $\lambda_5$ is the fundamental $5$D coupling.
+This integral is the consequence of integrating the local $5$D interaction over the extra dimension.
+Therefore, a large $M_\Delta L$ leads to $\lambda_{4D}\ll1$, satisfying the condition for \textit{type-I} strings.

 The exponential suppression $e^{-M_i L}$ requires $L > 1/M_i$ to be significant.
-However, to ensure the validity of the $4$D effective field theory (EFT) at the temperature of the $SU(2)_R \times U(1)_{B-L}$ phase transition ($T \sim \nu_R$), we must impose that the compactification scale, $M_c \sim 1/L$ is significantly higher than $\nu_R$.
+However, to ensure the validity of the $4$D effective field theory (EFT) at the temperature of the $SU(2)_R \times U(1)_{B-L}$ phase transition ($T \sim v_R$), we must impose that the compactification scale, $M_c \sim 1/L$ is significantly higher than $v_R$.
 This avoids Kaluza-Klein mode excitations and higher-dimensional operators disrupting the dynamics of CS formation.
 Consequently, we require

-This hierarchy ensures that the $4$D description of the phase transition and the resulting topological defects remain robust.
+This hierarchy ensures that the $4$D description of the phase transition and the resulting topological defects remains robust.
 The small Yukawa couplings are generated by the large bulk mass terms $M_i$, not an excessively large extra dimension that would compromise the EFT.
-In Fig.~\ref{fig:massessymmbreaking}, we have shown the neutrino mass evolution in the split seesaw mechanism versus the symmetry-breaking scale.
-The colored shaded region indicates the NANOGrav \cite{NANOGrav:2023gor} excluded regime as illustrated in Fig.~\ref{fig:omegaftype1} via frequency bins.
-The inside colored curves indicate the different values of the exponential suppression factor.
-The colored stars correspond to the atmospheric scale mass, $M_\nu\simeq0.05$~eV for each exponential suppression factor.
-The colliders constrain the lower value $\nu_R\gtrsim10^5$~GeV \cite{Queiroz:2024ipo}.